legionJP/DBMS_MYSQL/MySQL_Guide/Intro_to_SQL/Tables_DataTypes_Keys.md

 + text in green
 ! text in orange
 # text in gray
--- text in red highlight
-++ test in green highlight
-! orange highlight
 # grey highlight

 @@ text in purple (and bold)@@